Mass conservation, positivity and energy identical-relation preserving scheme for the Navier-Stokes equations with

 In this paper, we will consider a mass conservation, positivity and energy identical-relation preserving scheme for the Navier-Stokes equations with variable density \eqref{1.1}-\eqref{1.3}.
-To ensure the positivity of the numerical density, we utilize the square transformation considered in \cite{bib17,bib26} to transform the density sub-equation.
+To ensure the positivity of the numerical density, we utilize the square transformation considered in \cite{bib26,WLZ2024} to transform the density sub-equation.
 Compared to other positivity preserving methods, the method considered here has two mainly advantages: form-invariant and irrelevance of the discrete scheme.
 Therefore, it is possible to directly adopt other schemes in the references for solving the density sub-equation.
 But, the mass conservation is lost when approximating this reformation form.
-To overcome this problem, then we use the recovery technique in \cite{bib27} to preserve the discrete system's mass.
-Moreover, to eliminate the numerical dissipation usually existent in the numerical scheme, we propose a new recovery method, which results that this scheme considered in this paper not only can inherit the mass conservation, positivity, original energy identical-relation from the continuous equations, but also achieve the following convergence order in the $L^2$-norm
+To overcome this problem, then we use the recovery technique in \cite{HS2021,bib27} to preserve the discrete system's mass.
+In addition, through constructing a new recovery method, we eliminate successfully the numerical energy dissipation usually existent in the numerical scheme.
+Moreover, we prove that the scheme considered in this paper not only can inherit the mass conservation, positivity, original energy identical-relation from the continuous equations, but also achieve the following convergence order in the $L^2$-norm

 where $C$ is a general positive constant, $h$ and $\tau$ are the spatial mesh size and the temporal step, respectively.